-The leaves soon will turn colors, and you might have noticed there’s a crispness in the air, which can only mean one thing: It’s time to go pumpkin picking.
+The leaves soon will turn colors and there’s a crispness in the air, which can only mean one thing: It’s time to go pumpkin picking!

 If you’re heading to one of the farms on the East End, why not stop at a kid-friendly winery or a pick-your-own apple farm?
 And, for more seasonal fun, check out our list of the best fall fairs and festivals.